Bordetella trematum: Characteristics

 Bordetella trematum is a Gram-negative, capsulated, non-spore-forming, rod about 0.5 μm wide and 1.0-1.8 μm long, but rods as long as 2.4 μm have been observed.
 It grows aerobically at temperatures ranging from 25-42 °C, with optimal temperature for growth ranging from 35-37 °C. Microaerobic growth may be observed at optimal temperatures.
 It is motile via peritrichous flagella.
 B. trematum is catalase positive.
 It is unique in being oxidase negative, since all other species of Bordetella are oxidase positive.

 Bordetella trematum may be cultured on horse blood agar, MacConkey agar, and Bordet–Gengou agar.
 When grown on Bordet–Gengou agar, which is the standard agar for Bordetella isolation, colonies are convex, pearly, smooth, almost transparent, and glistening, and are surrounded by a zone of hemolysis.
 When grown on blood agar, colonies are grayish cream to white, circular, and convex.
+B. trematum does not ferment lactose and produces colorless colonies on MacConkey agar.